tracking-exposed/youchoose.ai/content/survey_start.md

    >_ Youchoose
   </h1>
   <h3 class ="titlehp " style ="padding-top:1rem;">
-   <b> is a open and free tool enabling YouTubers to suggest videos to their audience. </b>
+   <b> is an open and free tool enabling YouTubers to suggest videos to their audience.</b>
   </h3>
 </div>

 <div>
  <h3>
  Dear participant, <br>
- We are happy you decided to take part in this project participating to the development of this technology since the very beginning. <br><br>
+  We are happy you decided to take part in this project participating in the development of this technology from the very beginning.<br><br>
- This survey will be divided in two part: <br>
+ This survey will be divided into two parts:<br>
  1) we will ask your opinion about Youtube's algorithm <br>
- 2) we will ask your opinion on YouChoose project's idea <br> <br>
+ 2) we will ask your opinion on the YouChoose project's idea <br> <br>
  Giving us your contact is not mandatory.
-Your data will be anonimized and used aggregated.
+Your data will be anonymized and used aggregated.
 If you start the survey, you accept the treatment of your answers.
  </h3>
 </div>